author

 About the author

-Frank A. Martin is known for Under the Absolute Amir (1907), a firsthand account of Afghanistan drawn from his years in Kabul.
-Library of Congress and Project Gutenberg descriptions identify him as engineer-in-chief for eight years to Amir Abdur Rahman Khan and later to his son, Habibullah.
+Frank A. Martin is best known for Under the Absolute Amir, a memoir-like account of his years in Afghanistan.
+Reliable catalog and edition records describe him as engineer-in-chief to Amir Abdur Rahman Khan and later to Amir Habibullah Khan, and note that he spent eight years in Kabul.